whobutsb/dotfiles/notes/vim.md

 :ab temlpate template
 ```

-every time temlpate is spelled it will automatically be fixed
+Every time template is spelled it will automatically be fixed

 ## Ag (The Silver Searcher)